LiamvanLeusden/GTARadioForDesktop/README.md

 # GTARadioForDesktop
 Ever wanted the radio from GTA V in a desktop application for Windows?
 Probably not, but here it is anyway!

 Disclaimer: This was made by a first year IT student.
-If you find any bugs or glitches, you can create an issue.
-For feature requests or anything else,
+For bugs, glitches, feature requests and anything else, you can open a GitHub issue.

 ### Installing / using the application